preko11/COSC_352_SPRING_2026/corey_hawkins/project04/README.md

         ```

-The script will then compile each language's code (if necessary), run both the single-threaded and multi-threaded versions, and print the results for comparison.
+The script should then compile each language's code, run both the single-threaded and multi-threaded versions, and print the results for comparison.